OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/listing_variables.rst

 *List Inputs*
 ~~~~~~~~~~~~~

-The :code:`list_inputs()` method on a `System` will display all the inputs
+The :code:`list_inputs()` method on a :code:`System` will display all the inputs
 in execution order with their values.
 By default, the variable name and variable value
-is displayed.
+are displayed.
 Also by default, the variables are displayed as part of the System hierarchy.
 Finally, the default is to display this information to :code:`'stdout'`.

 .. embed-test::